 We will regularly review and consider whether the criteria for complaints decided by Panels should be adjusted, particularly in relation to Superannuation Complaints, as we gain further insight into the range of Superannuation Complaints lodged with AFCA.

-When allocating an Ombudsman or Adjudicator to determine a complaint, AFCA's Chief Ombudsman or their delegate must consider the Ombudsman's or Adjudicator's expertise and experience and whether they will be able to determine the complaint fairly and impartially.
+When allocating an Ombudsman or Adjudicator to determine a complaint, AFCA's Chief Ombudsman or their delegate must consider the Ombudsman's or determine the complaint fairly and impartially.